bham-carpentries/2019-02-13-bham_python-novice-inflammation/index.md

 layout: lesson
 root: .
 ---
+This is the version taught at the [Software carpentries]() workshop beginning on Monday 11 February 2019.

 The best way to learn how to program is to do something useful, so this introduction to Python is built around a common scientific task: